 When we set the hook on a rock, the worst thing to do is keep setting the hook into the rock.
 Don’t do that.
 Don’t pull downstream over and over and expect the fly to come out.

-When that doesn’t work, wade to an angle that gets your rod tip behind the fly — upstream from where it came.
+Wade to an angle that gets your rod tip behind the fly — upstream from where it came.
 Often, it takes only a step or two.
-With a long fly rod we can reach behind the nymph and pull it out in reverse of the way it went in.
+With a long fly rod we can reach behind the nymph and pull it out — reverse of the way it went in.

 So the next time you trout-set on a stick-fish, don’t drive the hook home with another hard pull.
-Change the angle and pull from the backside –180 degrees.
+Change the angle and pull it from the backside –180 degrees.
 It’ll pop loose.

 Enjoy the day.